btzr-io/scrapz/README.md

 # scrapz
-Simple data scraping from the LBRY blockchain.
+Human readable metadata scraping from the LBRY blockchain.

 ### Install